Excel Break-Even Point

 - Click on Ok; we may get the data table in ExcelData Table In ExcelA data table in excel is a type of what-if analysis tool that allows you to compare variables and see how they impact the result and overall data.
 It can be found under the data tab in the what-if analysis section. like the below one.

 So, now we will look at the green-colored cells in the table.
 For example, if the variable cost per unit is 144, Ms. Suji must produce 380 tires monthly.
 Similarly, if the price is 150, she must make 400 tires.
 Finally, if the cost price is 155, then she must produce 422 tires in a month to achieve BEP.

 Things to Remember

-- BEP is a position of no profit & no loss.
+- BEP is a position of no profit and no loss.

-- You need to consider all sorts of costs before you calculate the break-even point in excel.
+- You need to consider all sorts of costs before calculating the break-even point in Excel.

-- The moment cost and revenue are equal are considered as BEP.
+- The moment cost and revenue are equal and are considered as BEP.

-This has been a guide to Break-Even Point in Excel.
-Here we discuss how to calculate the break-even point in excel along with examples and downloadable excel template.
-You may also look at these useful functions in excel –
+This article is a guide to Break-Even Point in Excel.
+Here, we discuss how to calculate break-even point in Excel, examples, and a downloadable Excel template.
+You may also look at these useful functions in Excel: –